salernolabs/rescuegroups/doc/request/InventoryFiles/readme.md

 #### ::setInventoryitemFiles

-Sets inventoryitemFiles field with a value of type int.
+Sets inventoryitemFiles field with a value of type string.

-    $query->setInventoryitemFiles(int);
+    $query->setInventoryitemFiles(string);

 #### ::setInventoryitemLoaners

-Sets inventoryitemLoaners field with a value of type int.
+Sets inventoryitemLoaners field with a value of type string.

-    $query->setInventoryitemLoaners(int);
+    $query->setInventoryitemLoaners(string);